blazarlabs-io/tracecork/README.md

 - [Sanity](https://www.sanity.io/)
 - [Firebase](https://firebase.google.com/)

 You will find the client configuration for each of these under the src/lib/ folder within each APP.
 For example, the firebase client configuration is located in the src/lib/firebase/client.ts file.
-The environmental variables for each of these services are located in the .env files.
+The environmental variables for each of these services are located in the .env files mentioned before.

 ## Licenses